-The thing is, normal travel insurance isn’t suitable for long-term travellers who frequently move country, and nor is getting an annual health insurance in each individual country, as you won’t be there long enough to use it.
-Luckily, there are plenty of options designed for us digital nomads, and here are a few of the best.
+The thing is, normal travel insurance isn’t usually suitable for long-term travellers who frequently move country, and nor is getting an annual health insurance in each individual country, as you won’t be there long enough to use it.

 1. World Nomads

 World Nomads is designed by digital nomads for digital nomads, offers specialist travel insurance for people who work remotely while they travel.